-Columbus Ohio Drowning in Rain
+Columbus Drowning in Rain

 If it seems like the last few years have been particularly wet, you’d be right.
 Columbus, other Ohio cities and many areas in the Midwest have been seeing record rainfall of late.
 Yesterday alone, June 19th, Columbus had a daily record 2.65″ of rain, flooding many streets across Franklin County, including I-71 in at least 2 places.
 Is it indicative of a fluke pattern or a local result of climate change?
 Let’s look at the numbers and trends more closely.